-What encryption options are available to me at the University?
+What backup options are available to me at the University?

-Where possible it is recommended researchers protect the whole hard drive of a device – especially if it is portable.
+Where possible it is recommended that researchers protect the whole hard drive of a device – especially if it is portable.
 Some operating systems offer built-in whole disc encryption solutions: for example, BitLocker for Windows 10 (unfortunately not available in the Home edition) and FileVault for MacOS.
-The safe retention and handling of passwords is of course essential and backup is provided by both companies as part of their online account management.
+The safe retention and handling of passwords is of course essential, and backup is provided by both companies as part of their online account management.

 Where single or small groups of files need to be protected free tools such as 7-Zip (Windows) and Keka (MacOS) can be used to compress and password-protect files and folders.
 This is especially useful for movement of data via email.
-Extensive advice on the secure use of email is available on the University of Oxford InfoSec site.
+Extensive advice on the secure use of email is available on the University of Oxford InfoSec website.